Bar Application Process Overview

 District of Columbia

 The District of Columbia (DC) is a Uniform Bar Examination (UBE) jurisdiction.
 The DC jurisdiction recently amended a rule for applicants looking to waive into the jurisdiction.
 You must now accrue three years of good standing before applying for admission in conjunction with a qualifying score from the other jurisdiction.
-Please be aware, this process can take up to a year.
+Please be aware that this process can take up to a year.
 Additional information on the DC Bar admissions process:

 California